RenderKit/embree/README.md

 the triangle vertices by setting a vertex buffer (`RTC_BUFFER_TYPE_VERTEX` type).
 See `rtcSetGeometryBuffer` and `rtcSetSharedGeometryBuffer` for more details on how to set buffers.
-The index buffer contains an array of three 32-bit indices per triangle (`RTC_FORMAT_UINT` format) and the number of primitives is inferred from the size of that buffer.
-The vertex buffer contains an array of single precision `x`, `y`, `z` floating point coordinates (`RTC_FORMAT_FLOAT3` format), and the number of vertices are inferred from the size of that buffer.
+The index buffer must contain an array of three 32-bit indices per triangle (`RTC_FORMAT_UINT3` format) and the number of primitives is inferred from the size of that buffer.
+The vertex buffer must contain an array of single precision `x`, `y`, `z` floating point coordinates (`RTC_FORMAT_FLOAT3` format), and the number of vertices are inferred from the size of that buffer.
 The vertex buffer can be at most 16 GB